Skip to main content

 • Fuel tax credits or rebates: If the jurisdiction offers tax credits for fuel purchases, prepare the necessary documentation to claim these credits.

-• Inventory of fleet: Provide a year-end inventory of all fleet vehicles, including make, model, year, VIN, and current value.
+• Fleet inventory: Provide a year-end inventory of all fleet vehicles, including make, model, year, VIN, and current value.

 • DOT compliance: If the vehicles are subject to Department of Transportation (DOT) regulations, ensure that all compliance reports are up-to-date, including hours of service logs, inspection reports, and maintenance records.